Examples of Tributes -

 The Warning of Christ

-There's also food for thought how Christ said the world would not give him or his followers the acknowledgement they deserve, but instead, would hate him.
+There's also food for thought how Christ said the world would not give him or his followers the acknowledgment they deserve, but instead, would hate him.

 Just a few examples to research are John 5:28-30, 41-47, John 7:1-9, and John 15:19.